marisacasillas/chatterlab/content/courses/BBC2026/Casillas-BBC-Winter2026-Syllabus.md

 ### Final paper (30%)

 Each student is expected to submit a ~1500 word final paper, in the form of a research proposal.
-Rubric to be shared here.
+Suggested workflow and evaluation guidelines [here](https://chatterlab.uchicago.edu/courses/bbc2026/course-instructions/proposal/).

 ----